sainimu78/Wishing/README.md

 The C++ native-style type reflection framework.

-This is a concept currently in the experimental stage.
+(This is a concept currently in the experimental stage.)

 ## [Experiment 1] The reflection code gen tool

 The reflection code gen tool in Niflect, is called NiflectGenTool.
-Its usage steps are as follows:
+Its usage steps are as follows :

 ### Step 1